manfredspitze/student-inheritance-starter/README.md

-## Repo name
+## Pygame: Upgraded draw_text ( ) Function

 Please see the wiki at the top of your GitHub window.

-The wiki contains project instructions and examples for you to review.
+The wiki contains examples and instructions for this practice project.